 What Kills Mold?
 Bleach vs. Vinegar

-Most homeowners either use bleach or vinegar for cleaning mold but only one of these options is effective.
-This guide takes a close look at each option.
+When it comes to removing mold, the most common household remedies include bleach and vinegar.
+Most homeowners will think to use one of these products for cleaning mold but only one of these options is effective.
+This guide takes a close look at each option to help you remove small amounts of mold more effectively.

 Cleaning Mold with Bleach

 According to conventional wisdom, bleach kills mold growth.
-However, bleach just kills the mold on the surface without affecting the membrane underneath.
-You need to kill and remove this underlying membrane to effectively remove the mold growth.
+However, this is somewhat of a myth as bleach only kills the mold on the surface without affecting the membrane underneath.
+You need to kill and remove this underlying membrane to effectively remove the mold growth and prevent it from returning.
 Bleach cleaners cannot kill this membrane because its chemical structure prevents it from penetrating porous surfaces.
-Therefore, the mold membranes can move deeper into the affected surface to hide from the bleach.
+This causes the mold membranes to move deeper into the affected surface to hide from the bleach.
+You should only use bleach to remove small amounts of mold that have formed on non-porous surfaces.

 Another problem with using bleach is that it can actually multiply the mold growth.
-Mold can use bleach as a food source once it has been exposed which will cause the mold to grow back faster.
+When bleach is introduced to mold colonies, the mold recognizes the bleach as a threat and reacts.
+Mold can actually use bleach as a food source once it has been exposed which will cause the mold to grow back faster and stronger.
 Even the EPA advises against using bleach for removing mold.
 Fortunately, there is another household item that can kill mold.

 Cleaning Mold with Vinegar